percivalho/Weather-Data-Dashboard/README.md

 Testing done on:

-1. testing on current day, date, time display.
+1. testing on default page display on show up.
-2. testing time update on every second
+2. testing on input valid city name.
-3. testing input text areas color-coded.
+3. testing on input invalid city name, like Abc, with 'city not found'.
-4. testing on text areas update on every minute (to test by watching carefully on every 59min per hour and see if any updating on next hour)
+4. testing on no internet connection, with 'Connection Error' on error message.
-5. testing on input a task and saved, entry is saved in localStoreage.
+5. testing on the error message display disappear when focus on input field.
-6. testing on display saved message after entry saved in localStorage.
-7. testing on refreshing the page, saved entries still can be retrieved from localStorage.
+6. testing on display the current weather details including city, date, weather symbol, temperature, wind speed, and humidity.
+7. testing on display the 5 day forecast details including date, weather symbol, temperature, wind speed, and humidity.
-8. testing on save button on blank input in textArea, nothing saved to localStorage and no saved message shown.
+8. testing on clicking on saved city button and current and 5 day forecast display
-9. testing on updating the existing saved entries, entry is updated to localStorage.
+9. testing on refreshing the page and those saved cities still can be found.
-10. testing on update entry retrieveal on refreshing the page
+10. testing on media break point and changing screen sizes.
+11. testing on funny city names, like Bat Cave, Llanfairpwllgwyngyll and so on.